johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/HappyEyeballsV3Enabled.md

 Controls whether Microsoft Edge uses the Happy Eyeballs V3 algorithm to optimize connection attempts.
 This algorithm improves reliability and performance in dual-stack (IPv4/IPv6) networks by racing connection attempts across IP versions and HTTP protocols (e.g., HTTP/3 vs. others).
 For more details, see https://datatracker.ietf.org/doc/draft-pauly-happy-happyeyeballs-v3.

-Enabled or not configured: Uses the algorithm for connection attempts.
+Enabled: Uses the algorithm for connection attempts.

-Disabled: Disables the algorithm.
+Disabled or not configured: Disables the algorithm.

 Note: This policy supports dynamic refresh.